praetorian-inc/gato/README.md

 * `gato enum -h`
 * `gato attack -h`

-The tool requires a GitHub classic PAT in order to function.
+The tool requires a GitHub classic  or app installation token in order to function.
 To create one, log in to GitHub and go to [GitHub Developer Settings](https://github.com/settings/tokens) and select `Generate New Token` and then `Generate new token (classic)`.